AnnemetteBP/logit-diff-lens/README.md

 python -m pip install -e ".[dev]"
 ```

-If you want the local upstream packages bundled into the same environment as well:
+Install with the local upstream repositories bundled into the same environment:

 ```bash
 cd logit-diff-lens